-Have you ever thought about college in terms of short-term and long-term costs and benefits of your college education?
+Have you ever thought about the short-term and long-term costs and benefits of your college education?

 We think about it all the time!
-Short-terms costs are those that typically come to mind such as tuition and room and board.
+Short-terms costs are those that typically come to mind such as tuition, food, and housing.
 Long-term costs are what economists refer to as “opportunity costs” or costs associated with choosing one course of action over another.
-For example, the average Grove City College graduate earns more than 87% of college graduates in the marketplace today and pays off student loans three years early.
+For example, the average Grove City College graduate earns more than 86% of college graduates in the marketplace today and pays off student loans three years earlier.
 Grove City College students also graduate on time at a much higher rate than students from most of our competitor colleges and, therefore, begin earning impressive salaries earlier.

 Keep in mind that your college degree is an investment with a lifetime payout, and you want to get the most out of it.
 Missing the opportunity to attend Grove City College may cost you tens to hundreds of thousands of dollars over the life of your career.
-Long-term opportunity costs can make a college education much more expensive than anticipated if only short-term costs are considered when making a college decision.
+Long-term (missed) opportunity costs can make a college education much more expensive than anticipated if only short-term costs are considered when making a college decision.